FAQ • Frequently asked questions

 - DEEPENING RELATIONSHIPS -- "It feels great to be able to be real with my son.
 I always felt like there was this distance, like I had to keep him at arm's length.
 Now it's like we can really share our feelings and it's made us feel so much closer to each other.
 He says he feels that way too."

 - EDUCATE OTHERS -- "Now that I have more confidence in myself, I feel like I can help educate other people.
-I think people only fear and hate what they don't understand.
+I think people only fear and hate what they are not samiliar with.
 I can show the people that know me and liked me before I transitioned that I'm still the same person.
 It's like I get to show them that there is nothing to fear."

 - THE GIFT OF TRUST -- "I was surprised when my brother told me he kind of knew all along.
 He actually thanked me for trusting him.
 He told me that by trusting him it was like I had given him a gift."